 How can you hook the reader and set up the world all at once?

 It's called a cold open.
-A great cold open is a surefire way to get a viewer hooked from the start, and to communicate a lot of the tone/story without too much legwork.
+Pulling it off is a surefire way to get a viewer hooked from the start, and to communicate a lot of the tone/story without too much legwork.

 It's a lot to accomplish in a really short amount of time.
 So it's not easy.

-But today we're going to dig deep into the cold open and get at what works and why.
+But today we're going to dig deep into this concept to get at what works and why.

-Today we’re going to answer all your cold open questions, and look at some cold open examples, to help you get your pilot started.
+Today we’re going to answer all your questions, and look at some examples, to help you get your pilot started.

 Let’s get started!